CMPT-276-FALL-2024/project-17-sunsets/src/recipe-app/src/tutorial_README.txt

 Saved Videos: A list of user-saved tutorials for quick access.
 Playlists: User-created collections of videos for better organization.

-Used MVC approach similar to that in API 1. (thanks Simon and Ameer).
+Used MVC approach similar to that in API 1.

 Intended Design:
 Navbar